SylverStudios/SylverStudios.github.io/_posts/2020-12-22-netlify-functions.md

 ![Spotify Logo]({{ "/assets/spotify/netlify-icon.svg" | relative_url }}){:class="excerpt-image"}

 <!--more-->
-[Netlify Functions](https://docs.netlify.com/functions/build-with-javascript/#unbundled-javascript-function-deploys) peaked my interest this year and I re-implemented an AWS serverless API to test them out!
-The existing project is described in [this post from Jan 2020]({{ site.baseurl }}{% post_url 2020-01-24-my-favorite-artists %}), where I setup Dynamo, API Gateway, Lambda, and IAM Permissions for a ~80 line Lambda.
+[Netlify Functions](https://docs.netlify.com/functions/build-with-javascript/#unbundled-javascript-function-deploys) piqued my interest this year and I re-implemented an AWS serverless API to test them out!
+The existing project is described in [this post from Jan 2020]({{ site.baseurl }}{% post_url 2020-01-24-my-favorite-artists %}), where I set up Dynamo, API Gateway, Lambda, and IAM Permissions for a ~80 line Lambda.

 My hunch was that Netlify Functions would simplify getting a serverless function deployed.
-In addition, one of the original problems was that Spotify provides a new refreshed token every hour, so I had setup DynamoDB to store that key.
+In addition, one of the original problems was that Spotify provides a new refreshed token every hour, so I had set up DynamoDB to store that key.
 My hypothesis is that single Key Value store could be replaced by having Netlify cache the result of the lambda and only expire it once a day.

 <!-- Includes header, styling, & link to the Repo -->
 {% include spotifyArtistsV2.html %}